 The Chapel welcomes same-sex weddings and weddings of any faith or no faith.
 Duke students, faculty, and staff from all backgrounds are invited to request a wedding for themselves or for their children in Duke Chapel.

-Please be sure to thoroughly read the wedding policies before making a reservation.
 Once the reservation form and contract is completed and returned to the Chapel along with payment of the deposit due, it becomes a binding contract of acceptance to the terms and conditions noted in the Chapel policies documents.